Fornication/Arkays-Commandment/README.md

 			- Set Fullscreen to `True`
 			- Set Borderless to `False`

-### Non-standard or Custom Monitor Resolution
+### Widescreen Users, Non-standard or Custom Monitor Resolution

-- If the 2 previous instructions are inadequate or not what you're looking for, you can customize your game resolution by doing the following
+- Widescreen is not officially supported.
+My monitor is 1440p and the UI is designed to fit on a 1440p monitor.
+The UI may look not as fully intended if not using this resolution.
+Visit the discord to inquire about any issues you may have.
+To change the game's resolution to a custom resolution, do as follows:
 	- Edit the mod **SSE Display Tweaks**, specifically the file named SSEDisplayTweaks.ini
 	- Find the line that says **#Resolution=1920x1080**
 	- Remove the # from the beginning, and replace 1920x1080 with your desired resolution.